erdum/php-open-ai-assistant-sdk/README.md

 $openai->create_assistant(
     'Customer Support Assistant',
     'You are a customer support assistant of Telecom company. which is a wholesale DID numbers marketplace.
 You have to greet the customers and ask them how you can help them then understand their query and do the required operation.
-The functions and tools my required order-id in the arguments but don not ask the customers to provide their order-id because order-id will be included automatically to function calls.', array(
+The functions and tools may require order-id in the arguments but do not ask the customers to provide their order-id because order-id will be included automatically to function calls.', array(
         array(
             'type' => 'function',